Brian Moran (baseball): Seattle Mariners

 Moran was selected by the Seattle Mariners in the seventh round of the 2009 Major League Baseball draft.
 He said this about being drafted by Seattle: "I was actually at practice and a lot of the guys shouted down to the bullpen to let me know.
 Then all the sudden my phone started to get a lot of calls from people saying congratulations.
 It was pretty cool."
 He was the first left-handed pitcher taken in the 2009 draft by the Mariners.
 Dustin Ackley and Kyle Seager, Moran's teammates at North Carolina, were also drafted by the Mariners in 2009.

 After being drafted by the Seattle Mariners in 2009, Moran officially signed on June 26, 2009, receiving a US$140,000 signing bonus.
 He was signed by scout Rob Mammau.
 Moran made his professional debut in their minor league organization that season with the rookie-level Pulaski Mariners.
 He went 1–0 with a 3.72 ERA, two saves, and 14 strikeouts in six games, all in relief with Pulaski.
-Moran was then promoted to the Class-A Clinton LumberKings of the Midwest League.
+Moran was then promoted to the Single-A Clinton LumberKings of the Midwest League.
 With the LumberKings, he went 0–3 with a 2.89 ERA, and 17 strikeouts in 12 games.
 Between the two clubs in 2009, Moran compiled a 1–3 record with a 3.18 ERA, two saves, and 31 strikeouts in 281/3 innings pitched.

-Moran started the 2010 season with the Class-A Clinton LumberKings.
-Moran was used as a setup pitcher during his time at the Class-A level.
+Moran started the 2010 season with the Single-A Clinton LumberKings.
+Moran was used as a setup pitcher during his time at the Single-A level.
 He was a league all-star that season.
 Before the all-star break, Moran led Midwest League pitchers in bases on balls per nine innings pitched (0.93).
 He praised the development of his split-finger fastball as reason for his success in 2010.
 It was noted that he was "great friends" with his former University of North Carolina teammate and then-LumberKings teammate Kyle Seager.
 With the LumberKings that season, Moran went 4–1 with a 1.34 ERA, three saves, and 48 strikeouts in 22 games, all in relief.
-He was then promoted the Class-A Advanced level to play with the High Desert Mavericks of the California League.
+He was then promoted the High–A level to play with the High Desert Mavericks of the California League.
 With High Desert, Moran went 2–0 with a 1.42 ERA, one save, and 29 strikeouts in 17 games, all in relief.
 Finally that season, Moran played with the Double-A West Tenn Diamond Jaxx of the Southern League, compiling a 13.50 ERA in two games.
 Between the three clubs, Moran went 6–1 with a 1.73 ERA, four saves, and 78 strikeouts in 672/3 innings pitched.

 Kyle Seager, Moran's teammate with the Clinton LumberKings, described his pitching delivery as a "shot put" release.
 Moran has stated that he developed his split-finger fast ball out of college, and that it has been effective in professional baseball.